hyperledger/fabric-chaincode-node/docs/tutorials/using-contractinterface.md

 If present this takes precedence over the exports.

-*Programatically*
-Note that programatic approach is now being considered as not a useful approach

-## Running chaincode in dev mode
+## Running chaincode in development mode

 This is quite easy - as you need to run the startChaincode command.